input-output-hk/cardanodocs.com-archived/_docs/for-contributors/2017-01-01-building-from-source.md

 -  `cardano-sl-wallet`:
    - `cardano-node`, `cardano-wallet-hs2purs`, `cardano-swagger`

+In general, for any given cabal `PACKAGE` provided by Cardano, there is a corresponding Nix attribute for it -- `PACKAGE`, and sometimes, in case of packages providing executables, the `PACKAGE-static` also provides a statically-linked variation.

 ## Stack with Nix for system libraries (mixed mode)

 Please, see the previous section on how to enable use of the IOHK binary cache.